 There are two primary sources of documentation for MOST.
 The first is this manual, which gives an overview of the capabilities and structure and describes the problem formulation.
-The MOST User's Manual can be found in your MATPOWER distribution at <mathcharged the capabilities and structure and describes the problem formulation.
-The MOST User's Manual can be found in your MATPOWER distribution at <mathcharged the capabilities and structure and describes the problem formulation.
+The MOST User's Manual can be found in your MATPOWER distribution at <mathcharpeoutly and the latest version is always available at: https://matpower.org/docs/MOST-manual.pdf.